CesiumGS/cesium-native/doc/async-system.md

 The `Future` returned by `all` resolves when all of the `Futures` it is given resolve.
 It rejects when _any_ of the `Futures` it is given reject.

+## Creating Futures

+So far, the initial `Future<T>` instances we have used nave been created by others.
+For example, we've used `IAssetAccessor::get` to create a `Future<T>` representing a web resource once the asynchronous download is complete.
+How do those `Future<T>` instances actually get created?

+The simplest way to create a `Future<T>` is by calling `createResolvedFuture` on the `AsyncSystem`.
+Given a value, it creates an already-resolved `Future<T>` to hold that value.
+This is most useful when combined with [Future Unwrapping](#future-unwrapping).
+Because all return statements in a given continuation must return either a value or a `Future<T>` (we can't do both within a single continuation), `createResolvedFuture` is useful when some branches within our continuation are ready to return a value directly, while others need to start a new asynchronous operation.
+For example:

+\snippet ExamplesAsyncSystem.cpp create-resolved-future

+In this example, if the initial web page doesn't contain a referenced image, we immediately return a `nullptr` image request using `createResolvedFuture`.
+If it does, we call `get` to download it.

+Another way to create a `Future<T>` is by calling `runInMainThread`, `runInWorkerThread`, or `runInThreadPool` on `AsyncSystem`.
+These are similar to the equivalent `then...` methods in that they take a function - usually a lambda - that is invoked in the appropriate threading context.
+Unlike the `then...` methods, which _continue_ after some other asynchronous operation, these methods start a brand new asynchronous operation.
+Just like the `then...` methods, though, the `runIn...` methods future a `Future<T>`, allowing additional asynchronous work to continue - perhaps in a different thread - after the initial function returns.
+This makes `runInWorkerThread` a very convenient way to do some work in the background and retrieve its value when it completes.

+The most powerful way to create a `Future<T>`, though, is to use a `Promise<T>`.

 ## Promises

+As previously described, a `Future<T>` represents a value that will become available sometime in the future.
+A `Promise<T>` is how we actually _provide_ that value when it becomes available.
+It is most useful when interfacing with  libraries that use other patterns for asynchronous work, and allow us to bring their results into the `AsyncSystem`.

+Imagine that we're using a third-party library that does asynchronous work with a simple callback-based API.
+The library's function called `doSomethingSlowly` does some work in the background and then calls the callback that we pass to it:

+\snippet ExamplesAsyncSystem.cpp compute-something-slowly

+We'd like to be able to use the `AsyncSystem` to do further work after this completes.
+Here's how that can be done:

+\snippet ExamplesAsyncSystem.cpp compute-something-slowly-async-system

+The trick is to create a `Promise<T>`, and then capture it in the callback lambda given to the library's `doSomethingSlowly`.
+When the callback is invoked, we call `resolve` on the `Promise<T>`, which resolves the assocated `Future<T>` that was previously obtained with `getFuture`.
+We can then chain continuations off that `Future<T>` in the normal way.
+Instead of calling `resolve` on the `Promise<T>`, we can also call `reject`.

+One problem with this `createPromise` approach is that it does not behave as well as it should in the face of exceptions.
+Imagine that we're wrapping all of this functionality up in our own function, like this:

+\snippet ExamplesAsyncSystem.cpp compute-something-slowly-wrapper

+Now what happens if that third-party library function, `doSomethingSlowly`, throws an exception?
+Our `myComputeSomethingSlowlyWrapper` doesn't catch it, so the exception will be propagated out of our function and the caller will have to deal with it.
+This is poor form in a function that returns a `Future<T>`, because it forces callers to handle two different error mechanisms.
+The function might throw an exception, or the function might reject the `Future<SlowValue>` that it returns.
+Handling both would be a hassle, and it's unfair to ask our users to do so.

+We could change `myComputeSomethingSlowlyWrapper` to catch the possible exception and turn it into a call to `reject` on the `Promise<T>`, and that would work fine.
+But there's an easier way.
+We can use the `AsyncSystem::getFuture` method:

+\snippet ExamplesAsyncSystem.cpp compute-something-slowly-wrapper-handle-exception

+The `createFuture` method takes a function as its only parameter, and it _immediately_ invokes that function.
+The function receives a parameter of type `Promise<T>`, which is identical to the one that would be created by `createPromise`.
+Just like before, we call the library function that we're wrapping and resolve the `Promise<T>` when its callback is invoked.

+The important difference, however, is that if `computeSomethingSlowly` throws an exception, `createFuture` will automatically catch that exception and turn it into a rejection of the `Future<T>`.

 ## Lambda Captures and Thread Safety